The quiet side of the Dells

 Trip Tips: The quiet Wisconsin Dells

-When to go: Spring break is quite busy, and July and August are frantic, but the Dells are fairly quiet the rest of
+When to go: Spring break is quite busy, and July and August are frantic, but the Dells are fairly quiet the rest of the year.

-Autumn is lovely; for more, see Wisconsin Dells in
+Autumn is lovely; for more, see Wisconsin Dells in fall.

 Accommodations: The quiet Thunder Valley Inn, off River Road at Waubeek Road and Wisconsin 13, has six rooms in the Farm Hus, with rates that include a full farm breakfast; three rooms in the Svenska Hus; and the pet-friendly Wee Hus.
 Children are welcome.